 Improper nozzle temperatures on your 3D printer can lead to a variety of problems.
 Oozing and stringing filament on your 3D printed models are some of the most noticeable.
 Similarly, you might run into your extruder skipping steps randomly when trying out a new filament.

 So, how do you figure out the optimal temperature for your 3D printing filaments?
 The answer is a temperature tower.
 It is an easy 3D print that can help you accurately figure out the perfect printing temperature for each of your filaments.

 Let’s see how you can use a temperature tower to optimize your print settings and get perfect-looking 3D prints.

 A temperature tower is a vertical structure that consists of multiple horizontal slabs.
 Each slab is 3D printed with a different temperature.
 This way, you can quickly pinpoint the temperature that gives you the best result with a specific filament.
 You can even use these towers to fine-tune your bridging and retraction settings.

-Typically, the temperature decreases in descending order from the bottom to the top.
+Typically, the temperature decreases from the bottom to the top.
 For example, if the bottom slab has a temperature of 240°C, the second slab will have a reading of 235°C, the third will have 230°C, and so on.